raghavrajmittal/helpful/data-science.md

 # Data Science Framework

-Summarizes information from [this](https://www.kaggle.com/ldfreeman3/a-data-science-framework-to-achieve-99-accuracy) and [this](https://www.kaggle.com/alexisbcook/getting-started-with-titanic).
 It was originally written for approaching the Titanic competition on Kaggle, but should be applicable elsewhere too.

+Ideas, process, and code is heavily influenced by some amazing kaggle notebooks, including but not limited to [this](https://www.kaggle.com/ldfreeman3/a-data-science-framework-to-achieve-99-accuracy), [this](https://www.kaggle.com/shreyasvedpathak/titanic-survival-prediction-top-4#Defining-Models), and [this](https://www.kaggle.com/gunesevitan/titanic-advanced-feature-engineering-tutorial#2.-Feature-Engineering).

 ## Step 1: Define the Problem
-"Problems before requirements, requirements before solutions, solutions before design, and design before technology"
+> If you define the problem correctly, you almost have the solution.
+> \- Steve Jobs

+Hmm not entirely true, but regardless, you get the idea.